Mo-Shakib/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning
-This repo contains my machine learning codes.
+This repository contains my machine learning learning codes.
+I will be posting my code for different machine learning projects, such as classification, regression, and clustering.
+I will also be posting code for different machine learning algorithms, such as decision trees, support vector machines, and neural networks.
+I hope that this repository will be a valuable resource for other machine learning learners.